astronomer/astronomer-cosmos/docs/getting_started/mwaa.rst

 .. note::
    In some cases, especially in projects containing a large number of DAGs, you might run into an error saying ``<> is not a valid ResourceType``.
+   The recommended solution is to use the Cosmos manifest parsing method `dbt_manifest <https://astronomer.github.io/astronomer-cosmos/configuration/parsing-methods.html#dbt-manifest>`_.
-   This error can be resolved by increasing the value of the Airflow configuration `AIRFLOW__CORE__DAGBAG_IMPORT_TIMEOUT <https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#dagbag-import-timeout>`_.
+   Alternatively, the error can be resolved by increasing the value of the Airflow configuration `core.dagbag_import_timeout <https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#dagbag-import-timeout>`_.